SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/dimension.md

 ## [SCION Toolkit][menu-home] > [@scion/components][link-scion-components] > Dimension

-The NPM sub-module `@scion/components/dimension` provides a set of tools for observing the size of an element.
+The NPM sub-module `@scion/components/dimension` provides a set of tools for observing the size and position of an element.

 Install the NPM module `@scion/components` as following: